Aviation | Women in Leadership

 WMO Regional Association I (Africa)

-Nevertheless, I was curious to know who “Meteorologist” were and what to study to become one.
+Nevertheless, I was curious to know who “Meteorologists” were and what to study to become one.
 My geography teacher told me that I needed to study meteorology, however, it was reserved for white South Africans only.
-In 1983, the Department of Transport made a call for first learners to enrol for Diploma in Meteorology.
+In 1983, the Department of Transport made a call for first learners to enrol for a Diploma in Meteorology.
 I was one of the seven learners (two females and five males) who took up this opportunity and that’s when my career took off.
-In 1987, I obtained my National Diploma in Meteorology which qualified me as the first black female meteorologist in the country.
+In 1987, I obtained my National Diploma in Meteorology, which qualified me as the first black female meteorologist in the country.
+I studied further and obtained my National Higher Diploma in Meteorology in 1989.

-As my career evolved, I became involved in strategic decision-making processes within my organisation and this is when I realised that I needed to acquire managerial skills and knowledge.
-This forced me to study management diploma and Master is Business Administration both of which I completed in 2011 and 2016 respectively.
+As my career evolved, I became involved in strategic decision-making processes within my organization and this encouraged me to acquire managerial skills and knowledge, including attaining a Management Diploma and a Master’s in Business Administration(MBA).

 Back to top